Must My Business In The New York List The Maximum And Minimum Salary For A Job In Any Advertisement Or Posting About The Job?

 For second or subsequent violations of the pay transparency law, or for a first violation of the pay transparency law that the employer does not timely cure, the NYCCHR may impose, upon an employer, a civil penalty of not more than $250,000.

-Which Job Listings Are Covered By the New York Pay Transparency Law?
+Which Job Listings Are Covered By The New York City Pay Transparency Law?

-What Information, About Minimum And Maximum Salaries, Must Be Included In Job Advertisements In The New York?
+What Information, About Minimum And Maximum Salaries, Must Be Included In Job Advertisements In New York City?

 As noted above, an employer’s advertisement must state the minimum and maximum annual salary or hourly wage for the position.
 The range must not be open-ended.
 If an employer has no leeway in the salary it is offering, the minimum and maximum salary may be identical, for example, “$20 per hour.”